Questions for orientation

 Do you work in German and English?

 Yes.
-Communication and deliverables can be provided in German or English depending on your needs.
+Communication and presentation of results can be provided in German or English depending on your needs.

 Your question is not listed here?

-Send a short outline of your case and objective.
-You will receive a clear recommendation for the most sensible next step.
+Share your case and objective briefly.
+You will receive a clear assessment of the most sensible next step.